Only 4% of Fortune 500 CEOs are women. What’s going wrong?

 Sheryl Sandberg’s book “Lean In” has very interesting insights into unseen obstacles that women face in the modern workforce.
 Understanding what these roadblocks are, helps create self-awareness and ultimately better equips women to negotiate their career path.

-The likeability factor
+The likeability factor and stereotyping in job promotions

 To get promoted and advance in your career, you need to be both competent and liked.
 To measure how men and women are perceived differently in the workforce, New York University and Columbia Business School ran an experiment in 2003 in which students in Harvard Business School were given a case study based on a real life entrepreneur.
 Half the class was told the entrepreneur was female “Heidi”, the other half told they were male “Harold”.
 Whilst all came back describing the subject as highly competent when it came to likability there was a stark difference.
 Heidi was described as being selfish and somebody they wouldn’t like to work for, whilst Harold came across as a more appealing person.